 Of course, in the modern NFL, there’s always a chance for running backs to emerge.
 The position has the most churn each year, and Herbert has some of the qualities that help running backs produce with limited opportunities.

 Nevertheless, Herbert doesn’t have the completed profile to be an early pick, and he doesn’t have the proven receiving utility to boost his stock, either.
-For the moment, Herbert looks like a mid-to-late Day 3 pick, who could rise into Round 4 with a good offseason.
+For the moment, Herbert looks like a mid-to-late Day 3 pick, whose ceiling is at the start of Round 4.

 How might Khalil Herbert mesh with NFL teams?